 It’s time to create your own frost science experiment!
 You might need to go to the recycling container for this one.
 Or if you are like me, you will need to cook something first to get a can ready.
 Make sure there are no sharp edges on your can!

 Let’s get started learning how to make frost on a can!
-It’s really COOL science in all meanings of the word, but it’s also quick and fun for kids.
+It’s COOL science in all word meanings, but it’s also quick and fun for kids.

 YOU WILL NEED: